estherbreath/estherbreath/README.md

 <hr />

 ### About Me 🚀
-Currently a Solidity Developer Intern at Web3Bridge
+Currently a Solidity Developer and Smart Contract Auditor at Web3Bridge